gabriel99vieira/bledoubt/README.md

 If you knowingly carry a Bluetooth connected device around with you, like a Tile tracker or a pair of BLE headphones, BLE-Doubt will probably flag them as suspicious the first time you travel with them.
 You can mark these devices as "safe" if you recognize them and believe they are harmless.
 BLE-doubt will ignore safe devices until you specify otherwise from the Options menu.

 Additionally, taking public transit may put you in contact with many Bluetooth devices which are not trackers -- namely the devices owned by other people on your train or bus.
-BLE-Doubt minimizes the risk of notifying you of these devices by [[[still unknown]]].

 ## Detecting devices in "privacy mode"